Soekarno–Hatta Airport Skytrain

 The Soekarno–Hatta Airport Skytrain (Kalayang Bandara Soekarno–Hatta) is a semi-driverless 3.05 kilometre Automated People Mover System (APMS) which connects Soekarno-Hatta Airport Terminals 1, 2, 3 and SHIA railway station, free of charge.
 Trains are spaced 5 minutes apart, with 7 minutes needed to get from Terminal 1 to Terminal 3.
+The trains are only available on the landside.

 Rolling stock

 The system uses Airport Automated People Mover System rubber-tyred metro manufactured by state-owned enterprise PT LEN Industri in cooperation with South Korean Woojin Industries.
 Three train units operate with each train unit consisting of two cars.
 They are capable to transport 176 passengers in one trip.
 The train travels at a speed of 60 kilometers per hour.
 Each trainset is equipped with automated guide-way transit (AGT) technology.
 The system is capable for automated operations, but its implementation have been delayed pending trials conducted by LEN Industri.

 Stations

 There are 4 stations served by Airport Skytrain; Terminal 1, 2 and 3 each has one station.
 The airport shuttle Skytrain is integrated to SHIA railway station, from where passengers can conveniently travel to–and from–Jakarta city center by Soekarno–Hatta Airport Rail Link.